 Selling a House – One of the Biggest Transactions of your Life

 Selling a house can truly be one of life’s more crazy experiences.
-It is probably the biggest transaction that you will ever make in one sitting, where the money is going totally to you.
-There are several things to consider before you put your home up on the market, and once you put it up for sale there are many things to do to make sure it sells quickly and at the price you want.
+It’s likely the biggest transaction you’ll ever make in one sitting, and the money is all going to you.
+However, there are several things to consider before you put your home on the market.
+Once you do, there’s much to be done to ensure it sells quickly and for the price you want.

 Preliminaries

-First of all, you will need to determine what your needs are when it comes to selling your house.
+First, you need to determine your needs when it comes to selling your house.

 Where are you moving to?
-If you have received a promotion or other type of transfer for your job, or if you are starting an entirely new career somewhere else, you will want to have your house sold before you have to leave.
-There is nothing worse than having a home on the market in one city while living in another; in fact, this can take a substantial amount of money out of the profit on the sale of your home.
-Time is of the essence in this case, so have a well-laid plan about your sales strategy.
+If you’ve received a promotion or job transfer, or if you’re starting an entirely new career elsewhere, you’ll want to sell your house before you have to leave.
+There’s nothing worse than having a home on the market in one city while living in another; this can take a substantial amount of money out of your sale profit.
+Time is critical in this case, so make sure you have a well-laid plan for your sales strategy.

-Setting the price.
-Setting the price is probably the most difficult task when you are selling your home.
-Again, your realtor should be able to give you a very good estimate on what you can expect to sell your house for.
-This is usually based on what other homes in the vicinity are selling for as well as the general condition of your house.
-Most property tax assessments are now available over the Internet, so you can get a good idea of what the municipality thinks your property is worth by consulting their website.
+Setting the right price is probably the hardest part of selling your home.
+A realtor can give you a good estimate based on the sale prices of similar homes in your area and the condition of your property.
+Most property tax assessments are now available online, so you can check what the municipality thinks your home is worth by consulting their website.

-Fix, fix, fix.
-Don’t expect that those little repairs that need doing in your house will go unnoticed by a buyer or by their agent.
-Take the time to look carefully at your house and determine what improvements should be made.
-The interior and exterior need to be free of aesthetic marks that will detract from the impression of the property, such as leaky faucets, peeling paint, holes, and damaged fences.
+Don’t expect buyers or their agents to overlook those small repairs you’ve been putting off.
+Take the time to inspect your home and determine what improvements should be made.
+Both the interior and exterior need to be free of marks or issues that could detract from the property’s appeal—things like leaky faucets, peeling paint, holes, and damaged fences.

-Once your house is on the market, it is a matter of waiting and of preparation.
-Home owners are usually informed of when buyers are coming to look at their houses, and you can be pro-active in the sale of your home by making sure that you are prepared.
+Once your house is on the market, it’s all about waiting and preparation.
+Homeowners are usually notified when potential buyers are coming to view their properties, so you can be proactive by ensuring your home is ready.

 Bargaining

-Most of the time, though, you can expect to have some back-and-forth with potential buyers about the actual price of your home.
-Most of the time, you will have some leeway to come down in your price, as generally it will be set a few thousand dollars above what you really want to sell it for.
-Be prepared to be fair in your negotiations, but do not let buyers take advantage of you.
+Most of the time, though, expect to negotiate with potential buyers about the price.
+Your listed price is often a few thousand dollars above what you’re ultimately willing to accept.
+Be prepared to be fair in your negotiations, but don’t let buyers take advantage of you.

-Once the sale is complete, make sure that you keep all relative documents in a safe place.
-You will also want to be sure to apply right away for the capital gains exemption on your income tax; there is a limited amount of time to receive this exemption.
+Once the sale is complete, make sure to keep all related documents in a safe place.
+Also, don’t forget to apply right away for the capital gains exemption on your income taxes; there’s a limited timeframe to claim this exemption.

 Facebook